-Given our expectation of broadly stable net debt given neutral free cash flows for Veolia, the group's ability to maintain leverage (expressed as FFO/net debt) constant stems from the evolution of its operating cash flows.
-The group's profitability is mostly predicated upon the continued successful execution of its cost-saving programme, which has in prior years more than offset the pressures stemming from weak price indexation and subdued industrial production in Europe (see exhibit 6 below).
-The execution of this programme was the main driver behind the 1.7% EBITDA growth (at constant FX) reported in the first nine months of 2017.
+Given our expectation of broadly stable net debt (post hybrid refinancing) given neutral free cash flows for Veolia, the group's ability to maintain leverage (expressed as FFO/net debt) constant stems from the evolution of its operating cash flows.
+The group's profitability is mostly predicated upon the continued successful execution of its cost-saving programme, which has in prior years more than offset the pressures stemming from weak price indexation and subdued industrial production in Europe (see exhibit below).
+The execution of this programme was the main driver behind the 2.7% EBITDA growth (at constant FX) reported in 2017.

-Exhibit 6 EBITDA growth has been so far primarily driven by cost savings (in € million)
+EBITDA growth continues to be driven by cost savings (in € million)

 Note: EBITDA excluding IFRIC 12 impact.

-Source: Veolia, Moody's Investors Service
+Source: Company reports, Moody's Investors Service